 However, we have to clarify that impermanence in Buddhism is not synonymous with nihilism.
 The Buddha did not reject the existence of the physical and mental world; instead, he posited that their existence is characterized by constant transformation and change.
 Thus, Buddhism offers a middle path, avoiding the philosophical extremes of eternalism (sassatavada), the belief in an unchanging soul or self, and annihilationism (ucchedavada), the belief that death marks the end of existence.

-Examples of impermanence
+Examples of Impermanence

 Impermanence permeates every facet of existence, from the macrocosmic to the microcosmic, the physical to the abstract.
 In elucidating the concept, several examples that span a broad spectrum are in order.